 The U.S. Travel Association is a dynamic, mission-driven association committed to increasing travel to and within the United States.
-The Washington Post—for the second year in a row—and Washingtonian magazine each named U.S. Travel as one of greater Washington area's top workplaces, recognizing the association’s leadership, pay and benefit practices, and work-life balance.

 U.S. Travel offers excellent benefits and a friendly, supportive environment where individual contributions are highly valued and the collective goals of 1,200-plus member organizations are advanced.
 U.S. Travel seeks staff who are committed to creating excellent work and contributing to a positive workplace culture.
 The office is conveniently located near Metro Center in downtown Washington, D.C.

 - Manager, Industry Communications

 This position will serve as support for the Director, Industry Communications for crafting and/or proofing U.S. Travel Association industry-facing communications, including but not limited to executive presentations and emails, fact sheets, research reports and marketing collateral in addition to supporting U.S. Travel signature event and board meeting execution.

 The ideal candidate will be a very strong writer and natural collaborator who enjoys proofreading, writing and adhering written products to AP Style.
 The position is part of the Public Affairs department but supports marketing and communications across the association.